keshikash/PathReverser/README.md

 ## Known Limitations
 - Optimized for `fiber_cable` layers (but supports all line layers).
 - Complex curved lines may show simplified direction arrows.
-- Performance may degrade with very large datasets.

 ## Support

-For issues, bugs, or feature requests, contact:
+For issues, bugs, or feature requests, contact: b22ee040@iitj.ac.in

-**Keshika Sharma**
-b22ee040@iitj.ac.in